OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

   - ISO/IEC TR 24029 (Assessment of the robustness of neural networks) Gap: this standard discusses general robustness and does not discuss robustness against adversarial inputs explicitly.

+  - ENISA Securing Machine Learning Algorithms Annex C: "Choose and define a more resilient model design"

+  - ENISA Securing Machine Learning Algorithms Annex C: "Reduce the information given by the model"

   References:

   -  Xiao, Chang, Peilin Zhong, and Changxi Zheng.
 "Enhancing Adversarial